denoland/std/README.md

 Once ready, you can create a Supabase account and then [create a new Supabase project](https://app.supabase.com/projects).

-Once your project is created, you can grab your `SUPABASE_URL` and `SUPABASE_ANON_KEY` from
+Once your project is created, you can grab your `SUPABASE_API_URL` and `SUPABASE_ANON_KEY` from
 [Settings > API](https://app.supabase.com/project/_/settings/api).